solana-program/associated-token-account/p-ata/tests/README.md

-Any integration tests which require `mollusk` live here.
-Unit tests are inline in src/*
+p-ata specific tests are located here; p-ata also runs against the SPL ATA tests in /program/tests.